CAF 5-year ranking: Association ranking for the 2026–27 CAF club season

-Club Ranking for the 2022–23 CAF club season
+Club ranking for the 2025–26 CAF club season

-The club ranking is used for seeding in the 2 CAF club competitions; the CAF Champions League and the CAF Confederation Cup.
-Pending equality in ranking points, the team receiving more points in the previous season will be considered as the higher-ranked team.
+The club ranking is used for seeding in the CAF Champions League and the CAF Confederation Cup.Pending equality in ranking points, the team receiving more points in the most recent season is considered as the higher-ranked team.

-The club ranking for the 2022–23 CAF Champions League and the 2022–23 CAF Confederation Cup was based on results from each CAF club competition from 2018 to the 2021–22 season.
+The club ranking for the 2025–26 CAF Champions League and the 2025–26 CAF Confederation Cup is based on results from each CAF club competition from the 2020–21 to the 2024–25 seasons.

-Club Ranking for the 2023–24 CAF club season
+Club ranking for the 2026–27 CAF club season

-The club ranking is used for seeding in the 2 CAF club competitions; the CAF Champions League and the CAF Confederation Cup.
-Pending equality in ranking points, the team receiving more points in the previous season will be considered as the higher-ranked team.
+The club ranking is used for seeding in the CAF Champions League and the CAF Confederation Cup.Pending equality in ranking points, the team receiving more points in the most recent season is considered as the higher-ranked team.

-The club ranking for the 2023–24 CAF Champions League and the 2023–24 CAF Confederation Cup was based on results from each CAF club competition from 2018-19 to the 2022–23 season.
+The club ranking for the 2026–27 CAF Champions League and the 2026–27 CAF Confederation Cup is to be based on results from each CAF club competition from the 2021–22 to the 2025–26 seasons.